magicoli/olis-breadcrumbs/readme.txt

 == Description ==

-Register [breadcrumb] shortcode for inclusion in posts or templates.
+Several ways to add breadcrumbs to your pages, if your theme does not support them.
+If you theme does support breadcrumbs, you probably wouldn't want to use this plugin, as it is likely to have far less options.

+You can add breadcrumbs with any of these methods:

+* `[breadcrumb]` shortcode
+* Breadcrumb widget
+* Breadcrumb Divi Module (for Divi Themes)

+Here are the options for the shordcode.
+Other methods manage them too.

+* `[breadcrumb exclude-home="yes"]` do not start the breadcrumbs with home page
+* `[breadcrumb exclude-title="yes"]` do not end the breadcrumbs with the post title
+* `[breadcrumb separator="×"]` replace default "/" separator

 == Installation ==

 1. Upload `breacrumb-shortcode` folder in the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place [breacrumb] in your templates or posts
+3. Add `[breacrumb]` in your templates or posts

 == Frequently Asked Questions ==